The more technology advances, the more it's integrated into our daily lives. The lines between what we do online and in real life have begun to blur.

 Walgreens has created an omni-channel pharmaceutical experience by using its mobile app as a primary tool for brand communications.
 Customers can use the app to check and refill prescriptions without having to call their pharmacy.
 They can also set up reminders that alert the customer if a prescription needs to be renewed.

-Topshop is a UK-based fashion brand that produces trendy clothing for women.
+Topshop (now owned by ASOS) is a UK-based fashion brand that produces trendy clothing for women.
 As part of its marketing campaign for London Fashion Week, the company launched a series of digital billboards that were displayed throughout the United Kingdom.

 Each billboard was synced with the company's Twitter data, so when followers would tweet using the hashtag "#LFW," the billboard would display the tweet alongside a relevant item from Topshop's catalog.
 This way, fans of fashion week would know where to shop whenever the latest trend was being talked about online.
 And, each billboard was placed within a 10-minute walk from the company's stores, so viewers didn't have to travel far after seeing the advertisement.